Columnar Maple Trees: 8 Narrow Varieties for Tight Spaces

 Columnar maples need the same care as their parent species.
 A columnar red maple has the same soil, water, and sun needs as any red maple.
 The only difference is the narrow form.

-Planting: Fall is ideal for most regions.
-Spring works in zones 3-5.
+Planting: Fall is ideal for most regions (October through November in Zones 6 to 9).
+Spring works in zones 3-5 (late March through April).
+Dig the hole two to three times wider than the root ball but no deeper.
+The root flare should sit at or slightly above grade.
 Follow standard tree planting technique and water consistently for the first two years per our watering guide.

 Pruning: Minimal.
 The whole point of columnar varieties is that they maintain their shape without heavy pruning.
-Remove dead or crossing branches in late winter.
+Remove dead or crossing branches in late winter (February in most zones).
 If a branch grows outside the columnar form, you can trim it back to maintain the shape.
+Don’t shear these trees like hedges.
+Make targeted cuts back to a branch collar with sharp Felco F2 bypass pruners.
+For branches over an inch thick, Felco F21 bypass loppers reach higher without a ladder.
 Check our pruning timing guide for details.

 Common issues: Maple tree diseases affect columnar varieties the same as standard maples.
 Watch for verticillium wilt, tar spot, and anthracnose.
 Norway maple varieties are more disease-resistant but have invasive potential in some regions.